 It’s no secret that the DC Extended Universe is struggling to keep up with the Marvel Cinematic Universe.
-Despite the success of Patty Jenkins’ Wonder Woman this past spring, the DCEU needs to make its upcoming film Justice League a smash hit in order to remain prestigious in the world of superheroes.
+Despite the success of Patty Jenkins’ Wonder Woman this past spring, the DCEU needs to make its film Justice League a smash hit in order to remain prestigious in the world of superheroes.

 Since last year’s Suicide Squad was a critical disaster, the DCEU has put a ton of money and time into Justice League reshoots.
 Though reshoots are normal — especially with big budget films like the $220 million Justice League — rumors of trouble are still plaguing the film.